-As we progress through the New Year, many companies and departments, armed with fresh budgets and new business needs, are starting to search for software solutions to improve their business.
+Many companies and departments are starting to search for software solutions to improve their business.
 However, with the recent boom in the enterprise software market, finding and selecting the right software and the right vendor can be more challenging than ever.

 Selecting the right technology vendor is probably one of the most important tasks that an IT leader will undertake this year.
 Searching for the right vendor to work with your internal teams can be a complicated and sometimes emotional process if you don’t have the right team of people who have the knowledge and expertise to undergo a successful selection process.
 Luckily, software reviews, case studies and customer stories are now available in the enterprise software space and are a great starting point for the software buying process.

 In follow-up to the first article in this series, Software Vendor Selection: Defining Your Requirements, we will now take you through the second phase of software vendor selection and dive into how to search for the right vendor for your upcoming software implementation project.

 Now that you understand your requirements a little better, it’s time to start looking for vendors and gather information.
 Remember, there is no shortage of vendors or solutions available to you on the market, but not all vendors will meet your minimum requirements.
 You will have to collectively decide on how to score and rate each vendor and their product(s) as you go through the selection process.

 When you first reach out to vendors you’ll want to ask some specific questions so that you can evaluate how relevant their products and services are to your upcoming project.
 While this isn’t a formal information gathering process, developing a set of high level questions that will allow you to initially classify vendors early in the process will save time during the official RFI process.
 Here are some high level questions your team might consider to help weed out vendors that might not be a good match as you develop your initial list of potential vendors: